If you’re new to gaming, you might be confused by all the terminology and unsure if you’re gaming at an optimal FPS.

 If so, you’ll be pleased to learn that this isn’t a complicated topic.
 We will explain everything in this guide.

-First, we should explain what FPS actually is.
-This is an acronym that stands for Frames Per Second, and it is a measurement of how many images can be displayed in a single second.
+First, we should clarify what FPS actually is.
+This is an abbreviation that stands for Frames Per Second, and it is a measurement of how many images can be displayed in a single second.

 Take care not to confuse the Frames Per Second measurement with First Person Shooter, a video game genre that uses the same acronym.